immers-space/activitypub-express/README.md

 (i.e. a remote actor being able to modify local collections);
 specific uses can be added in the implementation via the event handler.

+* Inbox Reject: rejected activities are tagged with the `rejection` meta property, containing an array of Reject activity ids.

 ## API